Latest Page Updates

 Background: In March 2020, the World Health Organization officially declared a worldwide pandemic of a new respiratory infection called coronavirus 2019 (COVID-19), more formally “severe acute respiratory syndrome coronavirus 2” or SARS-CoV-2.

-However, according to two large CDC reports (September and November 2020), pregnant women who contract COVID-19 appear to be at higher risk of complications from the disease than non-pregnant women of reproductive age.
+However, pregnant women who contract COVID-19 appear to be at higher risk of complications from the disease than non-pregnant women of reproductive age.
 These complications include Intensive Care Unit admission, the need for mechanical ventilation, and the need for extracorporeal membrane oxygenation (ECMO).
+Learn more.

 There are currently three COVID-19 vaccines in the United States that have been given Emergency Use Authorization by the FDA: Pfizer-BioNTech, Moderna, and Johnson & Johnson/Janssen.